dasbaum-ch/redfish-exporter/README.md

 # Redfish-Exporter

+A Python-based Prometheus exporter for collecting power data (Watts, Volts, Amperes) from bare metal servers using the Redfish API.
+This tool supports multiple vendors (e.g., HPE, Supermicro) and is designed to run cross-platform on Linux and Windows.

 I've createtd this python script to collect Power data to analyse Watts, Volts and Amperes.
-If there is a better solution, feel free to replace me.
+If there is a better solution or you want more feature, feel free to replace me or expand my prometheus exporter.

-Usage:
+---

+## Features

+- Collects power metrics: Watts, Volts, and Amperes.
+- Supports multiple vendors (HPE, Supermicro, etc.).
+- Cross-platform compatibility (Linux and Windows).
+- Graceful error handling and retry logic.
+- Configurable via YAML.
+- Docker support.

+---

+## Usage

 ```
 usage: python main.py [-h] [--config CONFIG] [--port PORT]